mbaumer/us_hep_funding/docs/_states/IL.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $811,162 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $841,162 </b>in NSF MPS grants.
 ```
   Year  Institution           Amount ($)
 ------  ------------------  ------------
+  2019  Augustana College         30,000
   2018  Augustana College        113,087
   2017  Augustana College          1,000
   2017  Bradley University       240,521